 This course provides an opportunity for students to develop skills in establishing and maintaining supportive working relationships with adults in early childhood settings.
-Explores positive communication strategies including team building, collaboration, and effective problem solving.
+Students explore and practice strategies for positive communication strategies including team building, collaboration, and effective problem solving.